kovidgoyal/calibre/manual/viewer.rst

 Starting the viewer
 --------------------

-You can view any of the books in your |app| library by selecting the book and pressing the View button.
+You can view any of the books in your calibre library by selecting the book and pressing the View button.
 This will open up the book in the ebook viewer.
 You can also launch the viewer by itself from the Start menu in Windows or using the command :command:`ebook-viewer` in Linux and OS X (you have to install the command line tools on OS X first by going to :guilabel:`Preferences->Advanced->Miscellaneous`).